FatihThaDev/SkillSwap/README.md

 ---

+### Single-Page Application Template
+- The code for the SPA was inspired by: https://github.com/BoozJames/plain-js-SPA

 ### 🎓 Purpose

 This project was developed for the course ``` IT 2001 - Web Programming``` to demonstrate full-stack development knowledge using HTML, CSS and JavaScript for frontend, and PHP with MySQL for backend development.